June 26, 2025, 6:00 am | Read time: 3 minutes

 Music Unlimited is Amazon’s most expensive but also most comprehensive music subscription.
 The provider charges 10.99 euros per month for individual access without a Prime subscription and 9.99 euros for customers with a Prime subscription.
 New customers can try the service for free for four months if ordered by July 14, 2025.
 Those who want to listen to more than one audiobook per month must subscribe to Audible for 9.95 euros per month or purchase individual titles.

-Nevertheless, compared to its competitor Spotify, the Amazon offering is significantly more attractive.
+Nevertheless, compared to competitor Spotify, the Amazon offering is significantly more attractive.
 Since April, Spotify has offered access to audiobooks through its Premium subscription in Germany.
-However, the catalog, with around 350,000 titles, is smaller than Audible’s.
-There is another limitation: Unlike Amazon, Spotify Premium subscribers are only allowed 12 hours of listening time per month.
-Those who want to listen more must purchase an additional package of 10 hours of listening time for 9.99 euros.
+However, the catalog is smaller than Audible’s, with around 350,000 titles.
+There’s another limitation: Unlike Amazon, Spotify Premium subscribers are only allowed 12 hours of listening time per month.
+Those who want to listen more must purchase an additional package for 9.99 euros, each providing 10 hours of listening time.